Resource dependent branching processes and the envelope of societies: Examples

 which yields $\tau=\sqrt{2dr/m}$.
 Therefore, $F(\tau)=\sqrt{2r/(md)}$.
 The critical mean resource production $r_{w,c}$ is thus determined by

 which implies $r_{w,c}=d/2m=\mu/m$.
-Note that, $r_{w,c}=d/2m$, which is for larger $m$ not far from the expected value of the smallest order statistic of claims of $2m$ descendents.
-With such a low creation of resources, the fcfs-process or sf-process would die out very quickly, as we shall see now.\\ For the sf-process we need $\theta$ defined by (see Equation~\eqref{thetaequ}):
+Note that, $r_{w,c}=d/2m$, which is for larger $m$ not far from the expected value of the smallest order statistic of claims of $2m$ descendants.
+With such a low creation of resources, the f.c.f.s.-process or s.f.-process would die out very quickly, as we shall see now.